Cambridge University Museum of Archaeology and Anthropology

 The museum collections total over 750,000 artefacts of historic and anthropological interest, including over 70,000 photographs.
 The collections are especially strong in the areas of Oriental and African studies, visual arts, and classics.

-The collection holds over 30,000 artifacts from the Pacific region, including some gathered by Captain Cook on his first and third voyages.
+The collection holds over 30,000 artefacts from the Pacific region, including some gathered by Captain Cook on his first and third voyages.

-The basis of the collection is artifacts from influential world sites such as Olduvai Gorge, Le Moustier, and Jericho.
+The basis of the collection is artefacts from influential world sites such as Olduvai Gorge, Le Moustier, and Jericho.
 The British collections are especially strong on Paleolithic remains from East Anglia, as well as the Mesolithic (e.g. Star Carr), Bronze Age, Roman, and Saxon periods.

 Though the museum welcomes researchers, its limited space and high demand means that visiting scholars should contact the museum administration at least one month ahead of a proposed visit.
 Researchers cannot be accommodated during August and September.

 Casual visitors are welcome without prior notice at regular opening hours.